rx-angular/rx-angular/libs/state/docs/testing.md

 **Local Provider**

-`providing` a local instance of `RxState` for a component is the recommended and most common way to use `RxState` in your component.
+Providing a local instance of `RxState` for a component is the recommended and most common way to use `RxState` in your component.
 It is recommended because it is the only way to actually make use of angulars `Dependency Injection` system when testing your component.
 You'll see why in the next section.